 What if I don’t pay my bills?

 It is really important that you keep up with your rent payments/water charges/surcharges or services charges as failure to do so will lead to eviction.
-You can get help to manage all of these aspects from your personal advisor and if you received your flat through the Housing Panel you can get additional support from your housing officer.
-We will work closely with you to problem solve and help you to manage and ensure you have information to make the right decisions, but we do rely on you to tell us and let us know when you are struggling or facing a problem.
+You can get help to manage all of these aspects from your personal advisor and if you received your flat through the housing panel.
+You can get additional support from your housing officer.
+We will work closely with you to problem solve and help you to manage and ensure you have information to make the right decisions.
+However we do rely on you to tell us and let us know when you are struggling or facing a problem.

 What money will I live on?